 Most clients who hire graphic designers online are looking for a few very specific things, such as creating images for social media (and especially Pinterest), creating infographics, and creating visual overlays to use in their videos.
 If you can master those niches, you’ll set yourself up for success.

-Think you need to have a pleasant-sounding voice?
-Think again… you just have to have the right voice for the client’s project.
+Think you need to have a particular type of voice?
+Think again.
+You just have to have the right voice for the client’s project.